Suriya0307/azure-marina/README.md

 🔗 **[https://speakwithmarina.netlify.app/app.html](https://speakwithmarina.netlify.app/app.html)**

 > **Dive into marina now**:
-> Enable webcam → Speak to Marina → Watch the ocean respond to your emotions.
+> Enable webcam → Hold the mic and Speak to Marina → Watch the ocean respond to your emotions.

 ---